yshghid/Algorithm/Networkflow/readme.md

 ## Minimum-cut problem

-#### Def

-- Def.
-An st-cut (cut) is a partition (A, B) of the nodes with s ∈ A and t ∈ B.
+- An st-cut (cut) is a partition (A, B) of the nodes with s ∈ A and t ∈ B.
-- Def.
-Its capacity is the sum of the capacities of the edges from A to B.
+- Its capacity is the sum of the capacities of the edges from A to B.

 <image src="https://github.com/yshghid/Algorithm/assets/153489198/ac535761-d3e3-4475-9982-f2b1f991b8e2" width = "600">